 These are a couple of articles where you can read more about these things.

 There is a lot to learn about exceptions in Haskell, various ways they can be thrown and caught.
-But there is one basic thing about them.
-It is that you can throw an exception from pure code.
-But to catch it, you must be in IO.

 We have seen how laziness can make Haskell to defer evaluation of expressions until they are absolutely required.
 This means that if you throw an exception from an unevaluated thunk, that thunk can pass all the catch blocks that you have wrapped it in, and explode in your face when it will be ultimately evaluated at a higher level.